 The Birmingham Project

-The Birmingham Project is an intensive and exciting one-week challenge for first year undergradaute students that takes place on the Birmingham campus.
-This employer-endorsed programme offers you the unique opportunity to work in small groups with students from across the institution.
+The Birmingham Project is an exciting one-week challenge for first year undergraduate students that takes place on the Birmingham campus.
+Make yourself stand out with enterprise and team-working skills, developing an innovative solution to social or environmental issues in small groups with students from across the university.

 What is The Birmingham Project?